Royal Farms

+History

+In 1959, Cloverland Farms Dairy opened its first store in Baltimore, under the name White Jug, which remains where the company's headquarters are based.
+In 1968, Cloverland Farms Dairy merged with Royal Dunloggin Dairy and the name was changed to Royal Farms.

 In September 2014, Royal Farms purchased naming rights to the Baltimore Arena.
 On November 22, 2022, Royal Farms announced that it would open up its first North Carolina location in early 2023, with more locations coming soon to that state.